New Year's Eve in Austria: What are typical customs and traditions? And where are the best places to do your partying? Read on to find out.

-As in many other countries within the Christian tradition, you’ll very often hear church bells being used to ring in the New Year at midnight in Austria.
-And in Vienna, the tolling of the bell known as the Pummerin is a special highlight; not only is this the largest bell in Austria, it is also one of the six largest cantilevered bells in the world.
-Which is why crowds of revellers gather outside St. Stephen‘s Cathedral, home to the Pummerin, every year, to wait for the unforgettable, rarely-heard sound.
+As in many other countries, which are also Christian countries, the church bells ring at midnight in Austria.
+A special highlight in Vienna is the chime of the so-called "Pummerin".
+It is not only the largest bell in Austria, but also one of the six largest free-swinging bells in the world.
+Around St. Stephen's Cathedral, where the Pummerin is located, numerous party lovers gather year after year and wait for the incomparable and rarely heard sound.

 Apart from New Year’s Eve, the Pummerin is only rung on special occasions nowadays.